CharuDattPimple/JmeterPerfTest/README.md

 [Download Link ](https://archive.apache.org/dist/jmeter/binaries/)

-There are two ways to run the script CX-App.jmx
+There are two ways to run the script

 ## 1. GUI (Not the recommended way) ##

 After you unzip the JMeter zip file, go to the bin directory and open jmeter.sh file (mac or linux) or jmeter.bat (windows).

 This should be used only for script development.
-Open the CX-App.jmx file in jmeter.
+Open the .jmx file in jmeter.
 Click on the Green Arrow button at the top.

 ## 2. Non-GUI mode ##